-Teachers own view of numeracy, or in the majority of cases from the results of this study, teachers misunderstanding of the term numeracy did not adversely affect their view on the importance placed on the teaching of numeracy.
-School leadership played a role in shaping teachers’ views on this.
+Teachers did not allow their own views of numeracy affect the importance they placed on its teaching.
+School leadership played a role in shaping teachers’ views in relation to this.
 Mr Shannon for instance, who stated he was not “strong at maths”, was aware that the school senior management team had placed a “huge emphasis” on the teaching of numeracy.
-Mr Shannon and Mr Brosna also used the term “vital” in referencing how important they saw numeracy, or in the case they perceived the term, “basic maths” for their own subject areas.
+Mr Shannon and Mr Brosna also used the term “vital” in referencing how important they saw numeracy.
 Two of the language teachers interviewed, Ms Lee and Mr Barrow, associated their identity more with literacy than numeracy.
 However, Mr Barrow’s identity was changing due to the fact that the more he heard about numeracy in school, the more he could see the relevance of it in his teaching.
 Ms Lee separated her own lack of passion for school mathematics with the relevance of numeracy.
 Furthermore, she did think it was more applicable to history than to her second teaching subject which was English.
-Conversely, Ms Boyne, a teacher of languages displayed indifference when commenting about how she felt about its teaching in her subject areas when se said “I don’t have any problem with it.
+Conversely, Ms Boyne, a teacher of languages displayed indifference when commenting about how she felt about its teaching in her subject areas when she said “I don’t have any problem with it.
 Mathematics would not be my strongest point, but I do not mind you know”.
 Again the lack of clarity between numeracy and mathematics as a discipline can be seen in her response.
 Ms Blackwater felt that numeracy was important, especially for girls.
 She referenced how she was “embarrassed” helping her own child with her mathematics homework.
 Ms Blackwater’s child was in fourth class in primary school.
 Fourth class is the sixth year of primary school education in Ireland.
 Typically the average age would be 10 years of age.
-Therefore, Ms Blackwater’s personal life was influencing her feelings towards numeracy or in this case primary school mathematics which is similar but a different discipline.
-Ms Witham, the only teacher who did not reference mathematics as a subject or a discipline thought it was refreshing because up until, that is before a formal plan was in place, “you did not realise you were doing it”.
+Therefore, Ms Blackwater’s personal life was influencing her feelings towards numeracy.
+Ms Witham, the only teacher who did not reference mathematics as a subject or a discipline thought it was refreshing.
 However, she did say she had not changed the way she taught anything which would suggest that the planning for numeracy both in subjects and at whole-school level had not impacted upon her teaching.